Diroximel fumarate: Pharmacokinetics

 The pharmacokinetics of diroximel fumarate has been found to be practically identical to that of dimethyl fumarate.
 Both are prodrugs of monomethyl fumarate.

 Taking the drug with a high-calorie, high-fat meal slows down absorption, but has no relevant effect on overall absorption.
 The US label recommends not taking the drug together with high-calorie and high-fat meals.

 After ingestion, the substance is cleaved by esterase enzymes before reaching the systemic circulation, resulting in monomethyl fumarate (MMF), the active metabolite, and hydroxyethyl succinimide (HES), which is inactive.
 Diroximel fumarate itself is not present in the bloodstream.
 MMF reaches highest concentrations in the blood plasma 2.5 to 3 hours after ingestion.
 When in the bloodstream, 27 to 45% are bound to plasma proteins.

 MMF is further metabolized to fumarate, citrate and glucose, ultimately entering the citric acid cycle and being broken down to carbon dioxide (CO2).
 About 60% of the substance leave the body as CO2 via the lungs, 15.5% are eliminated with the urine (according to another source, less than 0.3%), and 0.9% are eliminated with the faeces.
 The terminal half-life is one hour.

 HES is eliminated mainly with the urine (58 to 63%).

 Chemistry

 The substance is a white to off-white powder.
 It is slightly soluble in water; that is, its solubility is between 1:100 and 1:1000.
 The molecule is achiral.
 The double bond of the fumarate moiety has E configuration.

 History

 This drug was formulated by Alkermes in collaboration with Biogen.

 Society and culture

 Legal status

 Diroximel fumarate was approved for medical use in the United States in October 2019.

-On 16 September 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vumerity, intended for the treatment of adults with relapsing remitting multiple sclerosis.
+In September 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vumerity, intended for the treatment of adults with relapsing remitting multiple sclerosis.
 The applicant for this medicinal product is Biogen Netherlands B.V.
 Diroximel fumarate was approved for medical use in the European Union in November 2021.